 After two beautiful train journeys through the Swiss countryside and a little stroll, we arrived at the Rigi Bahn.
 I know what you’re thinking.
 “Taking the train up is cheating”.
 In my eyes, it wasn’t cheating per say – in the same way that match-fixing and Olympians taking steroids aren’t – (okay, so it might have been) we were just a little strapped for time.
 This gloriously green peak is at the very heart of Central Switzerland and overlooks the alpine world, with shimmering lakes at its feet in all directions.

 There are a bunch of cafes and stuff (the sign that it’s not a *real* hiker’s mountain) at the top, which are shockingly priced, but we were in it for the views.
 Amazing, right?!

 Being up high and looking out over the far reaching terrain kind of made me want to grab the ski goggles and boots, and make a return here over winter.
 You can just imagine how this might look once it’s been kissed by snow.

 We decided that having let the earth carry us up, we should at least walk down.
 This was of course a terrible idea given the situation with my knee, which has the tendency to lock or give way at its leisure.
 The hike down was pretty special though.
-Walking through the treeline and out into the alpine hills, I felt a million miles away from the kafuffle of walking out onto King’s Parade on Saturday morning, which is a fate worse than death in my opinion.
+Walking through the treeline and out into the alpine hills, I felt a million miles away from the kafuffle of walking out onto King’s Parade on a Saturday morning, which is a fate worse than death in my opinion.